kamilakhtar015/Machine-Learning---Concepts-GSU-/README.md

 # 4 - CNNs on CIFAR 10 Dataset
-With few hidden and normalization layers
+With few hidden and normalization layers to do the classification task.